alechenninger/blog/posts/stay_calm_stop_mocking.md

 with instrumenting code for observability and
-[safe, frequent production rollouts](https://itrevolution.com/book/accelerate/)–effectively, production testability–fakes increasingly make sense as a shipped _feature of our software_ rather than compiled-away test code.
+[safe, frequent production rollouts](https://itrevolution.com/book/accelerate/)–effectively, production testability–fakes increasingly make sense as a shipped _feature of our software_ rather than merely compiled-away test code.
 As a feature, fakes work as in-memory, out-of-the-box replacements of complicated external process dependencies and the burdensome configuration and coupling they bring along with them.
 Running a service can then be effortless by way of a default, in-memory configuration, also called a
 [hermetic server](https://testing.googleblog.com/2012/10/hermetic-servers.html) (as in hermetically sealed).
-As a feature, it is one of developer experience though it still profoundly impacts, if indirectly, customer experience through safer and faster delivery.
-In a digital age, you can easily argue the developers that use your service are just another customer, anyway.
+As a feature, it is one of developer experience, though it still profoundly impacts, if indirectly, customer experience, through safer and faster delivery.
+In a digital age, you can easily argue a developer that relies on your service is just another customer, anyway.

 This accessibility is revolutionary: a new teammate can start up your services locally with simple system setup and one command on their first day.
 Other teams can realistically use your service,